mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 ## In-memory
 A database management system stores data on the main memory instead of the disk, resulting is very fast processing, storing and loading of the data Internet of Things – ordinary devices that are connected to the internet at any time anywhere via sensors

 ## Latency
-A measure of time delayed in a system
+Latency is a measure of time delayed in a system.
+For example, network latency is the delay in network communication.
+It shows the time that data takes to transfer across the network.

 ## Location data
+Location data refers to GPS (Global Positioning System)
-GPS data describing a geographical location
+data describing a geographical location.

 ## Machine Learning
-Part of artificial intelligence where machines learn from what they are doing and become better over time.
+Machine Learning is part of artificial intelligence where machines learn from what they are doing and become better over time.
 Apache Spark offers a comprehensive Maching Learning library for big data.
 In a nutshell, Machine learning is an application of AI that enables systems to learn and improve from experience without being explicitly programmed.